Skip to main content

 The game offers significant replayability due to its charming party game mechanics, diverse characters, and a variety of unlockable content, including courses, mini-games, and features.
 Frequent updates enhance the experience, making it a recommendable choice for players seeking ongoing enjoyment.

-• “There are 4 main characters, each has their story with nonsense humor to walk through the 8 courses with rich Japanese culture, stuff to unlock, some other mini-games and party modes, so the replay value is there.”
+• “There are 4 main characters, each with their own story filled with nonsensical humor to navigate through the 8 courses, rich in Japanese culture.
+With plenty to unlock, mini-games, and party modes, the replay value is definitely there.”

 • “More items, more courses, more playable characters, more announcer lines, more mini-games, more features, more mechanics, more special moves, more anime/cultural references, additional background songs, online multiplayer, etc.”

-• “I can recommend it as development is frequent, and the game is in a well-playable state and has a lot of replay value.”
+• “I can recommend it as development is frequent, and the game is in a well-playable state with a lot of replay value.”

 • emotional